renanmpimentel/boacompra-magento1/README.md

 * PHP 5.6.4+

 ### Installing
-> ** ATTENTION ** We recommend that you back up your Magento store prior to any installation or upgrade of the module.
+> **ATTENTION** We recommend that you back up your Magento store prior to any installation or upgrade of the module.

 - Make sure there is no installation of other modules for BoaCompra on your system;
-- Download the latest module version ** [here](https://github.com/boacompra/boacompra-magento1/raw/master/Uol_BoaCompra-1.0.0.tgz) ** or download the repository as a zip file through the GitHub button;
+- Download the latest module version **[here](https://github.com/boacompra/boacompra-magento1/raw/master/Uol_BoaCompra-1.0.0.tgz)** or download the repository as a zip file through the GitHub button;
-- In the administrative area of ​​your Magento, go to the menu `System -> Magento Connect -> Magento Connect Manager`.
+- In the administrative area of your Magento, go to the menu `System -> Magento Connect -> Magento Connect Manager`.
-- In the Magento Connect Manger section, under the Direct package file upload section, click `Choose file`, select the file Uol_BoaCompra-xxx.tgz (previously downloaded), click the upload button and follow the installation of the module in the page console;
+- In the Magento Connect Manger section, under the Direct package file upload section, click `Choose file`, select the file *Uol_BoaCompra-xxx.tgz* (previously downloaded), click the upload button and follow the installation of the module in the page console;
 - At the end of the process the BoaCompra module will be installed on your Magento!
 Proceed to the [next section](#configuration) to configure and start using the module.